Betting 101

 Playing favorites is not necessarily a bad thing as sometimes they are the obvious selection, but do not fall into the trap of playing only favorites to catch the highest percentage of winners.
 Trust your opinions and do not be afraid to go after a price.
 You only need to catch one big price or two moderately priced horses to turn a profit for the day.

-MAKING BETTING ON HORSE RACING FUN
+MAKING BETTING ON HORSE RACING FUN: A Note from Matthew

 A lot of new players will come to the track and use random factors to make a bet.
 They will bet their favorite number, a horse that has the same name as a relative or pet, or just bet all the gray horses (something my great-grandfather taught my mother).
 While those are fun methods, they are also not long-term winning methods.
 The best way to have fun at the track is to actually win and take home more than you came with, which is how I got hooked on the sport.
 In 1990 my dad took me to the races at Penn National and I turned $20 of my allowance money into $28 that night.
 It was not a lot of profit, but it made me excited to go back and play some more.
 All of us here at NYRA Bets want you to win and will put you in touch with as many resources as possible to ensure you become a winning player whether you are just starting out or are a more advanced bettor.